Radiation cannot be perceived by human senses. There are two basic types of instruments used for its detection:

 - Dose measuring instruments

 The particle counting instruments are measuring the number of particles (electrons, alphas, protons, neutrons, etc.) or photons that give a signal in the detector, and give the result in counts per minute (cpm) or counts per second (cps).
-The dose measuring instruments are also measuring the number of particles or photons, but the result is given in units of dose (R, Gy, Sv, etc.), or dose rate (R/s, mSv/h, Gy/min, etc.).
+The dose-measuring instruments are also measuring the number of particles or photons, but the result is given in units of dose (R, Gy, Sv, etc.), or dose rate (R/s, mSv/h, Gy/min, etc.).
 Sometimes the same instrument is capable of both types of readings.

-Internal dose can be estimated from bioassay measurements performed with particle counting instruments.
+The internal dose can be estimated from bioassay measurements performed with particle counting instruments.

 6.2 Particle counting instruments

 Particle counting instruments are used to determine the activity of a sample taken from the environment, to measure the activity of body fluids, and can be used as portable survey instruments for contamination monitoring.

 The detector in a particle counting instruments can either be a gas, a solid or liquid.
 When ionizing particles pass through the detector energy dissipation through a burst of ionization occurs.
 This burst of ionization is converted into an electrical pulse that actuates a readout device, such as a scaler or a ratemeter, to register a count.

 The gas-filled detectors resemble a cylindrical condenser, with a central anode for collecting electrons and an outer cathode for collecting positive ions.
 The ionizing particle passes through the gas that fills the condenser, creating positive ions and electrons.